ZoiPer/public-docs/plugin-signing.md

 Digital signatures use what is known as (public key cryptography)[https://en.wikipedia.org/wiki/Public-key_cryptography].
 A plugin is signed with a private key and the signature is verified with its corresponding public key.
 The public key is what is at the core of certificates and is what Zoiper5 uses to verify whether a plugin has been signed by a trusted party.
 In order to verify that a plugin has been signed by a Zoiper-authorized developer, the (web of trust)[https://en.wikipedia.org/wiki/Web_of_trust] concept is used.
-Essentially, this means that the certificate that holds the public key that can be used to verify a plugin is verified against a chain of certificates, ending with Zoiper5's root Plugin certificate.
+Essentially, this means that the certificate that holds the public key that can be used to verify a plugin is verified against a chain of certificates, ending with Zoiper5's root plugin certificate.

 ### Certificate Signing Request
 In order to sign a plugin, a `.key` file is required.
 This can be generated using the following command: